-The thing is, if you’re on a long road trip holiday or live full-time in your van these foods, drinks, and vitamins can help boost your health and wellbeing by raising your energy levels, lifting your mood and strengthening your resistance to many diseases.
+If you’re on a long road trip holiday or live full-time in your van these foods, drinks, and vitamins can help boost your health and wellbeing by raising your energy levels, lifting your mood, and strengthening your resistance to many diseases.

 Listed here are some of the brain boosting foods and drinks we always keep stocked up in our van.
-We’ve put them in a ‘Top Ten’ list so you can go straight to the one(s) you’re most interested in.
+We’ve put them into a ‘Top 10’ list so you can go straight to the one(s) you’re most interested in finding out more about.

-And there’s a notes section at the end with some of the research findings.
+And there’s a notes section at the end with links to the scientific research.

 Our day doesn’t properly start until we’ve had our bowl of porridge!
 We like to add a handful of fruit and nut muesli, blueberries, chopped apple, pumpkin seeds, chia seeds, all topped off with a dollop of plain yogurt.

 Sometimes we’ll keep it simple and use the little porridge pots you can buy from the supermarket, where all you have to do is add hot water.
 We’ll still add some of our other ingredients though!

 Porridge is a great source of vitamins, minerals, fibre, antioxidants, and is also gluten free.
 And the research is showing that porridge lowers blood sugar levels and cholesterol, as well as helping you lose weight (1).

 It wasn’t so long ago that caffeine was a naughty word, to be avoided at all costs.
 De-caffeinated drinks became all the rage.
 But we now know differently.
 Even though too much of it can be addictive, science is now telling us that drinking caffeinated drinks in moderation (up to 4 cups a day) has enormous health benefits.